ketivee/.github/README.md

-If you want to help us create this powerful tool, your every contribution is welcome. you can copy and contribute to this project by copying or forking our project.
-@ketivee-org Every repo from us is free to use without any payment issues.
+If you want to help us create this powerful tool, your every contribution is welcome. you can copy and contribute to this project by copying or forking our project. https://github.com/ketivee-org Every repo from us is free to use without any payment issues.